oracle/tribuo/docs/Architecture.md

 ## Structure

-Tribuo has several top level modules:
+Tribuo includes several top level modules:
 - Core provides Tribuo's core classes and interfaces.
 - Data provides loaders for text, sql and csv data, along with the columnar package which provides infrastructure for working with columnar data.